udsdepend/fm21-momba-tutorial/book/index.md

 Over the past decade, Python has gained popularity especially in academia where the requirements for reproducibility are high.

 We plan to run the tutorial as an interactive online event interleaving talks with hands-on sessions.
-See [Prepare Your System](preparation) for details on how to prepare your system for the tutorial.

 ```{hint}
 This page contains a written version of the tutorial for reference.